Planning a visit to Carmel-by-the-Sea and looking for the best things to do in Carmel?

 Browsing Carmel’s art galleries and meeting local artists is one of the most fun things to do in the village.
 Some local artists have had their work featured in famous museums such as the Smithsonian.
 Most artist-owners enjoy chatting with you about their work.

 Love shopping?
 Downtown Carmel has so many fun stores to browse!
-You’ll find trendy apparel boutiques, of course, as well as jewelry and gift stores, and name brands at Carmel Plaza.
+You’ll find trendy apparel boutiques, of course, as well as jewelry, antique, and gift stores, and name brands at Carmel Plaza.

 Do wine tastings

 The village of Carmel has more than a dozen tasting rooms.
 If you are staying in the village, you can taste all the wine you want without worrying about a designated driver, because the village is eminently walkable.